revaturelabs/interviewquestions/InterviewSpecificQuestions/CoreJava/Collections.md

 <blockquote>

 - Java LinkedList:
     - It is an implementation of the List and Deque interfaces.
-Internally, it is an implemented using Doubly Linked List Data Structure.
+Internally, it is implemented using Doubly Linked List Data Structure.
 It supports duplicate elements.
-    - It stores or maintains it's elements in Insertion order.
+    - It stores or maintains elements in Insertion order.

 </blockquote>
 </details>

 ---

-9. Does Collection and Collections are same in Java.
+9. Does Collection and Collections are same in Java?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)

 <details> <summary> <b> Show Answer </b> </summary>
 <blockquote>

-- No, Collection is a top level interface of Java collection framework where as Collections is an utility class.
-Below table shows the difference between them.
+- No, Collection is a top-level interface of the Java collection framework whereas Collections is a utility class.
+The below table shows the difference between them.

 - Collection:
-    - Collection is a root level interface of the Java Collection Framework.
+    - Collection is a root-level interface of the Java Collection Framework.
-    - Most of the classes in Java Collection Framework inherit from this interface.
+    - Most of the classes in the Java Collection Framework inherit from this interface.
-    - List, Set and Queue are main sub interfaces of this interface.
+    - List, Set, and Queue are main sub-interfaces of this interface.

 - Collections:
-    - Collections is an utility class in java.util package.
+    - Collections is a utility class in java.util package.
     - It consists of only static methods which are used to operate on objects of type Collection.
     -  `Collections.max()`, `Collections.min()`, `Collections.sort()` are some methods of Collections class.